mitelg/doko-app/README.md

-doko-app
+Doko-App
 ========

 This is a small web app to save points for players of the german card game "Doppelkopf"

-Based on Symfony 4.3
+Based on Symfony 5

-# Installation
+## Installation

 - git clone this repo where ever you like
 - cd into directory `doko-app`